jeetsukumaran/delineate/src/delineate-docs/source/concepts.rst

 |delineate| will report the probabilities of each of these partitions for your data.
 The partition with the highest probability represents the maximum likelihood estimate (MLE) of the species identities of the populations in your system.

+For a given set of lineages, there are as many possible partitions as there are distinct groupings of lineages into subsets.
+Each subset of lineages in a particular partition represents a distinct species, and, conversely, the membership of a particular lineage in a particular subset of a given partition is an assignment of that lineage to the species identity represented by that subset.
+Thus, each partition represents a particular delimitation of lineages into species.
+The boundaries between species then simply correspond to the boundaries between the subsets of the preferred partition.
+The goal of our analysis is to identify the partition that best fits our data.

 ..
     The number of partitions possible for a set increases with the number of elements in the set.
     In fact, it increases very, very, very, very, very, very, `*very* rapidly <https://mathworld.wolfram.com/BellNumber.html>`_.